Michael-Purtill/ocaml.org/site/learn/tutorials/data_types_and_matching.md

 ## Constructors with data

 Each constructor in a data type can carry additional information with it.
-Let's extend our `colour` type to allow arbitrary RGB triples, each element begin a number from 0 (no colour) to 1 (full colour):
+Let's extend our `colour` type to allow arbitrary RGB triples, each element being a number from 0 (no colour) to 1 (full colour):

 ```ocamltop